 At Murray Law Offices, P.A. we recognize how important the future of your children is to you and your family and we can help.
-Whether you are going through a divorce or are having problems with custody and visitation related to a relationship where the parties never married, Heather Moore Sarvis and the team at Murray Law Offices is here to protect your rights.
+Whether you are going through a divorce or are having problems with custody and visitation related to a relationship where the parties never married, our legal services attorneys at Murray Law Offices is here to protect your rights.

 At Murray Law Offices, PA we have helped hundreds of others in similar situations and we understand that many child custody and visitation situations involve difficult and emotional decisions that affect your life and, most importantly, your children's lives.
 While you always want what is best for your children, you also want to know that you are being treated justly.
 Having experienced aggressive representation to protect your interests can help make the difference in the often-complex world of custody and visitation.

 At Murray Law Offices we feel that it is important to know some of the possible custody solutions are available to you and your children.

 When both legal and physical custody of a child is awarded to one party, we call that Sole Custody.
 In this scenario the child or children reside with only one parent and the other parent may have varying degrees of visitation with the child or children.
 The party with sole custody has the right to make major decisions for the child, including schooling, discipline, non-emergency medical care, religious upbringing and other significant decisions in the child’s life.

 Split Custody involves more than one child and it is when one child resides with one party and the other resides with the other party.
 The children reside each in separate households, usually due to age and choice of whom the child would like to live.